Azure/azure-sdk-for-net/README.md

   - Identity of QA responsible for feature testing (can be conducted post-merging of the pull request).
   - Short description of the payload of pull request.
 - After the pull request is submitted:
+  - Our SLA is 48 hours.
+When your PR is submitted someone on our team will be auto assigned the PR for review.
+No need to email us
+  - MS internal folks, please reach out to us via our slack channel or
-  - Send an email to the Azure SDK Code Review (azsdkcode@microsoft.com) alias.
+  - Send an email to the Azure DevEx .Net team (azdevxdotnet@microsoft.com) alias.
     - Include all interested parties from your team as well.
     - In the message, make sure to acknowledge that the legal signoff process is complete.

 Once all of the above steps are met, the following process will be followed:

 - A member of the Azure SDK team will review the pull request on GitHub.
-- If the pull request meets the respository's requirements, the individual will aproove the pull request, merging the code into the dev branch of the source repository.
+- If the pull request meets the repository's requirements, the individual will approve the pull request, merging the code into the dev branch of the source repository.
   - The owner will then respond to the email sent as part of the pull request, informing the group of the completion of the request.
 - If the request does not meet any of the requirements, the pull request will not be merged, and the necessary fixes for acceptance will be communicated back to the partner team.